justmedusty/DionysOS/README.md

 🔴Write a shell program

-🔴Set up a userspace terminal with pre-compiled shell programs that can be executed
+🟡Set up a userspace terminal with pre-compiled shell programs that can be executed

 # Screeshots